szabgab/slides/python-programming/optimizing-code.md

 ## Exercise: benchmark list-comprehension, map, for
 {id: exercise-benchmark-list-comprehension-and-map}

-* Create several functions that accepts a list of numbers from 1 to 1000 and calculates their square.
+* Create several functions that accept a list of numbers from 1 to 1000 and calculate their square:
 * A function with a `for`-loop.
 * A function that uses `map`.
 * A function that uses list-comprehension.